“Rather fail with honor than succeed by fraud.” – Sophocles

 Merchants that accept checks and/or plastic payment cards should invest in chargeback insurance.
 Importantly, they should look for the best and the right chargeback insurance providers like EMB.
 This is especially vital for high-risk merchants who deal with fraudulent charges more often.
-Though your chargeback fees cannot be eliminated by the insurance, they can be reduced.
+Though your friendly fraud chargeback fees cannot be eliminated by the insurance, they can be reduced.
 Choose EMB, a legitimate chargeback insurance provider to protect your business.

 Fraud is considered “friendly” if it isn’t caused by an identifiable criminal gang or an intentional behavior.
 In fact, when a family member makes an online purchase, and then the cardholder cancels the payment, that’s regarded as “friendly” fraud.